 2020 National Convention

 Thank you for your interest in joining us at the Democratic National Convention in Milwaukee!
-The National Convention will be held July 13-16.
+The National Convention will now be held the week of August 17, 2020.
 Florida's Delegate Selection Plan has been approved by the DNC Rules and Bylaws Committee and can be reviewed at the link below.
 The resources on this page are made available to those interested in running as a National Convention Delegate.
 At this time, all Florida delegate selection events have been completed.

 Florida's Allocation of Delegates

 Florida has 248 total delegates.
 The bulk of our delegation will be District-Level Delegates elected at the Congressional district elections, which were held online from Thursday, May 14 to Saturday, May 16.
 The results will be posted to floridadems.org/delegates on May 22.
 Florida has 143 District-Level Delegates and 13 District-Level Alternates.
-Each Congressional district is allocated a limited amount of District-Level Delegates to send to National Convention.
+Each Congressional district is allocated a limited amount of District-Level Delegates to send to the National Convention.
 You can find the allocation for your Congressional district here.
 Delegate candidates who are not elected as District-Level Delegate are automatically considered for District-Level Alternate positions unless otherwise indicated on their filing form.
 Filing to run for district-level delegate closed on March 7.

 Florida also has 47 At-Large Delegates, and 5 At-Large Alternates.
 The filing period for At-Large Delegate and Alternate Delegate positions opened on February 17, 2020 and ends on Saturday, May 23, 2020 at 12pm Noon EDT.
-At-Large Delegates will be decided on May 30, 2020 in Orlando, Florida.
+At-Large Delegates will be selected remotely on May 30, 2020.

 Florida has 29 Party Leader Elected Official (PLEO) Delegates.
 The filing period for PLEO Delegates opened on February 17, 2020 and ends on Saturday, May 23, 2020 at 12pm Noon EDT.
-PLEO selection will take place on May 30, 2020 in Orlando, Florida.
+PLEO selection will take place remotely on May 30, 2020.

 Filing to Become a Delegate: Available Online or By Mail

-The filing period to run as a National Convention District-Level Delegate has closed.
+The filing period to run as a District-Level Delegate has closed.
 The filing period to run as a PLEO Delegate or At-Large Delegate began on February 17, 2020 and will end on Saturday, May 23, 2020.
 There are 2 options to file: